jun-jie-sun/jun-jie-sun.github.io/_pages/about.md

 Skills and abilities
 ======
-1. Computer Programming Kills: Familiar with using matlab and python, with a foundation in c++ and currently learning to use the c++ based Monte Carlo simulation program like Geant4.
+1. Computer Programming Kills: Familiar with using matlab and python, with a foundation in c++ and currently learning to use the c++ based Monte Carlo simulation program like Geant4.Simple web page creation and modification.
 2. The use of simulation software: COMSOL is utilized for wind field simulation, particle tracking simulation, plasma simulation, etc. Electric field simulation and thermodynamic simulation, etc. are carried out by using ANSYS.
 3. Drawing and modeling: Use CAD to draw relevant floor plans and SOLIDWORKS to conduct 3D modeling of related parts and devices.
 4. Experimental operations: Design and production of models, design, installation and use of diagnostic devices, and operation of laboratory instruments such as ball mills.